KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 ## Release validation

-As of September 2025, schema validation is part of the release gate.
+Schema validation is part of the release gate.
 After you regenerate the website data, run:

 ```bash
 node --run release:validate